kevinolega/callcentertrainingtips/cta/free.md

 [CLICK HERE IF YOU WANT ADVICE ON HOW TO GET HIRED IN A CALL CENTER](https://callcentertrainingtips.com/4hired)

 [CLICK HERE TO DISCOVER AND FIX YOUR JOB APPLICATION ERRORS](https://callcentertrainingtips.com/fix)

+When you get the chance, please enroll in our coaching to learn new skills and support our website.

+It only costs Php 250.

 <a href="https://callcentertrainingtips.com/6WEL250/" class="button focus">CLICK HERE TO GET COACHING</a>